zwcrowley/blackstone/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of `bre` is to make data cleaning and the creation of visualizations easier and faster for Blackstone Research and Evaluation.
+The goal of `bre` is to make data manipulation, analysis, and visualization easier and faster for Blackstone Research and Evaluation.
-`bre` contains functions to create visuals with Blackstone Research and Evaluation branding and helper functions for common data cleaning and manipulation tasks for everyone at Blackstone Research and Evaluation.
+`bre` contains functions to create visuals with Blackstone Research and Evaluation branding and as well as common data cleaning, manipulation and analysis tasks for everyone at Blackstone Research and Evaluation.

 ## Installation